kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

 ### Authentication Parameters

-Prometheus Scaler supports four types of authentication - bearer authentication, basic authentication, TLS authentication and custom authentication.
+Prometheus Scaler supports five types of authentication - bearer authentication, basic authentication, TLS authentication, custom authentication and Azure Workload/Pod Identity for Azure managed service for Prometheus.

 You can use `TriggerAuthentication` CRD to configure the authentication.
 It is possible to specify multiple authentication types i.e. `authModes: "tls,basic"` Specify `authModes` and other trigger parameters along with secret credentials in `TriggerAuthentication` as mentioned below: